ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==
+= 2.0.43 01/13/2023 =
+* TWEAK: update readme
+* BUG: Anchor links are no longer appearing in the URLs #394
+* TWEAK: Remove Offer banner #393

 = 2.0.42 01/06/2023 =
 * BUG: Some bugs occurring due to a "-" in pages created with Elementor #306